-Plasma Arc Gasification is mostly used overseas (i.e. Japan) for hazardous waste (very high tip fee), auto shredder fluff, ash, or other homogenous wastes.
-It has not worked well on mixed waste (trash) and has only been applied as research, demo, military or ship-bound or pilot scale projects in the last 15-20 years.
+EWCTs such as plasma arc, gasification, thermal depolymerization and pyrolysis are mostly used overseas (i.e. Japan) for hazardous waste (very high tip fee), auto shredder fluff, ash, or other homogenous wastes.
+They have not worked well on mixed waste (trash) and has only been applied as research, demo, military or ship-bound or pilot scale projects in the last 15-20 years.

-There are currently no operating commercial-scale plasma arc gasification facilities in North America.
+Based on publications and information received from professional associations that ENV partners with such as the Solid Waste Association of North America (SWANA) and from consultants such as HDR Engineering Inc., there are currently no operating commercial-scale EWCT facilities in North America.
 Any such facilities in North America that were operating in the past are no longer operating.
-The Ottawa, Canada and St. Lucie County, Florida projects both failed to proceed past the planning, financing and permitting stage and are not active.
+For example, the Ottawa, Canada and St. Lucie County, Florida plasma arc gasification projects both failed to proceed past the planning, financing and permitting stage and are not active.
+The councilors and other political leaders in those cities suffered much embarrassment and blowback for pursuing such a risky and unproven technology for managing their trash.

-Plasma arc technology continues to face major obstacles including:
+EWCTs continues to face major obstacles including:

-- o inability to scale up to commercial-scale - o excessively high cost - excessively high amount of power purchased and imported from the utility to power the plasma torches - o high maintenance demands and limited life - o lot of downtime - o inability to obtain financing and regulatory permits
+- o inability to scale up to commercial-scale - o inability to obtain financing and regulatory permits - o excessively high cost - o excessively high amount of power purchased and imported from the utility - o high maintenance demands, lot of downtime and limited life

-Until these challenges are resolved, plasma arc technology should not be considered for Honolulu.
+Until these challenges are resolved, EWCTs are not being considered by ENV.

-4. Sludge Re-use
+5. Sludge Re-use